Asset Protection Of Tenants By Entireties Property

 Tenants By Entireties in Bankruptcy

+In bankruptcy, there is a general rule that Florida bankruptcy debtors cannot claim Florida exemptions of their assets until they have resided in Florida for two years.
 Technically, tenancy by entireties is not a property exemption because it is not excluded from execution by Florida statutes.
 Instead, it is a feature of Florida property law.
-In bankruptcy, debtors cannot claim Florida exemptions of their assets until they have resided in Florida for two years.
-But, bankruptcy debtors do not have to reside in Florida for any minimum time before they can file bankruptcy and protect entireties assets as long as only one spouse files and the couple has no joint unsecured debts.
+Therefore, bankruptcy debtors do not have to reside in Florida for two years or any other minimum time before they can file bankruptcy and protect entireties assets located in Florida as long as only one spouse files and the couple has no joint unsecured debts.